tibbben/teaching.data.literacy/UM_DataManagementClass/syllabus.md

 **Week 2:** The Research Data Lifecycle
 Describe several data lifecycle models and how they inform data management planning.
-* Explain the data lifecycle with attention to understanding “data” and “management”
+* Explain the data lifecycle with attention to understanding “data” and “management”.
-* Show the variety of approaches to data management planning
+* Show the variety of approaches to data management planning.
-* Critically evaluate existing Data Management Plans
+* Critically evaluate existing Data Management Plans.

  Assigned Reading:
 * Open Data Policy—Managing Information as an Asset. https://www.whitehouse.gov/sites/default/files/omb/memoranda/2013/m-13-13.pdf
 * Committee on Ensuring the Utility and Integrity of Research Data in a Digital Age (2009).
 “Promoting the Stewardship of Research Data” (Chap 4) in Ensuring the Integrity, Accessibility, and Stewardship of Research Data in the Digital Age.
-National Academies Press, Washington D.C. http://www.nap.edu/catalog/12615/ensuring-the-integrity-accessibility-and-stewardship-of-research-data-in-the-digital-age
+National Academies Press, Washington D.C. http://www.nap.edu/catalog/12615/ensuring-the-integrity-accessibility-and-stewardship-of-research-data-in-the-digital-age.
 * Choose a DMP to read from https://dmptool.org/public_dmps.
 NOTE: “They are not vetted for quality, completeness, or adherence to funder guidelines.”
-* If your research lab has an existing DMP bring it to class Assignment #1: write a one-page evaluation of the strengths and weaknesses of a DMP (can be from your research lab)
+* If your research lab has an existing DMP bring it to class.
+Assignment #1: write a one-page evaluation of the strengths and weaknesses of a DMP (can be from your research lab)

 Week 3: Data Types, Stages, and Formats				      [ TURN IN ASSIGNMENT #1 ]